 This study aims to shine a light on where there is opportunity for destination organizations and meeting professionals to work together to mutually benefit the meeting and its host community.
 We hope by sharing just a few of our findings you are intrigued to learn more about the survey results, and would like to take a deeper dive into how planners and CVBs can partner together for the success of meetings and events in any destination.

-If so, please join us for our August webinar as we review the initial survey results and resulting action items for planners and destination organizations.
+Be sure to catch the webinar replay: The Future of the Meetings Industry where we review the initial survey results and resulting action items for planners and destination organizations.